AguaClara/Fluoride-Auto/Fall 2018/Automated System/Fall_2018_Report.md

 The goal of both the Fall 2017 and Summer 2018 team was to measure different effluent concentrations of fluoride with the probe for different concentrations of PACl to construct an adsorption model.
 This model would be used to predict the PACl dosage needed for a desired effluent fluoride concentration and would also give an adsorption density value for the mass of F- adsorbed, or W. Since the desired fluoride level set by the WHO is 1.5 $\mathrm{\frac{mg}{L}}$, this is the desired effluent fluoride concentration.
 Therefore, the model would calculate a range of uptake values that would result in the target effluent concentration.
 Additionally, the model would calculate the PACl dosage necessary to treat an initial fluoride concentration given the range of W values.

-[EM: This section is far too long.
-Not as much detail of experiments in the past are needed, just results relevant to your experiment now.
-A lot of it felt very repetitive and not relevant, making it difficult to read, tbh.
-Concentrate on the later subteams that worked with isotherms.]

 At a certain maximum PACl dosage, the Summer 2018 team found that the reactor would clog due to insufficient shear to break down the PACl flocs, thereby causing the bed to fluidize.
 If the adsorption model calculates an excessive PACl dosage, a second reactor would be necessary to decrease the max concentration of PACl necessary to run the system.
 This will be shown again in experiments run in the Fall of 2018, where gel systems were formed at high PACl concentrations.

 However, the Summer 2018 team found that results were inconclusive.
 For example, influent concentrations of 10 $\mathrm{\frac{mg}{L}}$ and 5 $\mathrm{\frac{mg}{L}}$ of fluoride resulted in the same fluoride effluent concentration of around 3 $\mathrm{\frac{mg}{L}}$ for 12.5 $\mathrm{\frac{mg}{L}}$ of PACl and around 2 $\mathrm{\frac{mg}{L}}$ for 25 $\mathrm{\frac{mg}{L}}$ PACl.
 It is unlikely that the same dosage of PACl would result in the same effluent fluoride concentration for fluoride inlet concentrations that differ by a factor of 2.
 Therefore, another more accurate probe should be ordered before any definitive conclusions can be drawn.

 The Summer 2018 team began experiments with the new probe delivered in May.
 Coagulant dosing was changed based on the isotherm developed during the spring of 2018, which showed that coagulant dosing at 6.25 mg/L will not create a floc blanket.
 The coagulant dosing ranged from 10 mg/L to 50 mg/L with the influent fluoride concentration ranging from 3 mg/L to 20 mg/L. The team also identified that the influent fluoride concentration did not match the ideal concentration set by the flow rate and stock tank concentration.
 Therefore, the team began to take a manual reading of the influent fluoride before it reached the flocculator to compare to the effluent fluoride reading.
 These manual readings were used by the Fall 2018 in the Langmuir isotherm derivation.

-[EM: The probe broke 3 or 4 times?
-Maybe try and brainstorm another way of measuring; a non-functioning probe seems to hold back research often.
-Or maybe, like, order more than 1 at a time so once it breaks you don't have to wait for a new one?]

 ## Methods